 - Pulse Pipeline Newsletter: weekly publication with markets, current issues and research

 - Statistical Reports: production, planted and harvested acreage, exports and stocks-on-hand

 - P.L.
 480 Announcements

-- Web - access to members-only portion of the website: www.usapulses.org/member
+- Web: access to members-only portion of the website: www.usapulses.org/membership

 - Representation in Washington D.C. on key issues (Farm Bill programs, pulse crop revenue insurance, market expansion, etc.)

 - Market Development: programming and funding to develop and expand national and international markets